ownlytics/mcptix/test-coverage-plan.md

   - MCP server creation and startup
   - Signal handling (SIGINT, SIGTERM) for graceful shutdown
   - Helper functions like findFileInParents
+- ✅ Completed comprehensive test suite for src/mcp/resources.ts with 100% line coverage and 100% branch coverage, covering:
+  - All resource handlers and URI patterns
+  - Success and error paths
+  - Input validation and edge cases
+  - Error handling for various scenarios
+- ✅ Completed comprehensive test suite for src/mcp/server.ts with 100% line coverage and 100% branch coverage, covering:
+  - Server initialization with proper configuration
+  - Server startup and connection with StdioServerTransport
+  - Server shutdown and cleanup
+  - Error handling for both startup and shutdown
+  - Handling of both Error objects and non-Error values in error scenarios
+  - Server state tracking via isServerRunning
+  - Proper logging of server activities
-- Overall MCP component coverage increased significantly with three of five MCP components now having comprehensive test coverage
+- Overall MCP component coverage is now complete with all five MCP components having comprehensive test coverage
-- Next focus areas:
+- Next focus area:
+  - src/db/service.ts (0% coverage)
-  - src/mcp/resources.ts
+  - src/config.ts (0% coverage)
-  - src/mcp/server.ts
+  - src/index.ts (0% coverage)

-The result will be a robust test suite that gives confidence in the reliability of the package as it moves toward release.
 The result will be a robust test suite that gives confidence in the reliability of the package as it moves toward release.